voder-ai/eslint-plugin-traceability/user-docs/api-reference.md

 Description: Detects and optionally removes **redundant** traceability annotations on code that is already covered by an enclosing annotated scope.
 It focuses on simple, statement-level constructs—such as `return` statements, basic variable declarations, and other leaf statements—where repeating the same `@story` / `@req` / `@supports` information adds noise without improving coverage.
 When run with `--fix`, the rule offers safe auto-fixes that remove only the redundant comments while preserving all annotations that are required to maintain correct traceability.

+Catch blocks are treated as separate execution paths for traceability purposes, and annotations inside a `catch` block that intentionally repeat the requirements of the corresponding `try` path are not considered redundant and are never auto-removed.
+This behavior was introduced as part of story `027.0-DEV-REDUNDANT-ANNOTATION-DETECTION (Detect and Remove Redundant Annotations)` to avoid false positives on error-handling paths that implement the same requirement as the success path.

 The rule is designed to complement the core presence and validation rules: it never treats removing a redundant annotation as valid if doing so would leave the underlying requirement or story **uncovered** according to the plugin’s normal rules.
 It only targets comments whose traceability content is already implied by a surrounding function, method, or branch annotation.

 Options: